pgoyal94/Restaurants_and_House_Prices/README.md

 ## 2. Description of the data sources
-   To test our hypotheses, we pulled data from Yelp, Zillow, Redfin, and SimpleMaps for our main database.
+   We pulled data from Yelp, Zillow, Redfin, and SimpleMaps for our main database.
 This gives us data about restaurants, including the types of restaurants, their ratings, number of reviews, etc. as well as house price data.
 The housing data sets included zip code (postal code in datasets), so that is what we used to define a neighborhood for the purposes of our analysis.
 SimpleMaps provided city and county information for the Redfin dataset.

 _Note: "zip code" and "postal code" are used interchangably in this document._